4 September 2025, 13:00-17:30 CEST

 This session brings together a panel of experts and practitioners to explore how administrators and Sample Collection Personnel can collaborate across borders to strengthen global testing efforts.
 Through discussions and audience engagement, we will share practical experiences, challenges and strategies for building a more connected and consistent anti-doping network.

-Deslyn Pather | Senior Doping Control Coordinator,
+Deslyn Pather (Session chair) | Senior Doping Control Coordinator,

 South African Institute for Drug-Free Sport (SAIDS)

-Mbali Moroe | DCO (RSA)
+Mbali Moroe | DCO (South Africa)

-Thomas Moschner | DCO (GER)
+Thomas Moschner | DCO (Germany)

 Closing Session